Jybbs/Thermur/README.md

 In bird flocks, some individuals scan for predators while others focus on following their neighbors.
 This creates a natural tension in the system.
 We model this by having agents randomly switch between "alert" and "relaxed" states, with about 30% alert at any given time, matching what biologists observe in real flocks.

-While relaxed birds align with their neighbors (using positive coupling), alert birds do the opposite with negative coupling ($`\kappa = -1.3`$) [^7].
+While relaxed birds align with their neighbors (using positive coupling), alert birds do the opposite with negative coupling ($`\kappa = -1.3`$), our novel mechanism for maintaining criticality.
 This means alert birds actively turn away from the average direction of their neighbors, like contrarians in a group.
-This opposition creates the variance needed to keep the flock responsive, measured by susceptibility $`\chi \geq 5`$, which indicates the system is at criticality.
+This opposition creates the variance needed to keep the flock responsive, with susceptibility $`\chi`$ scaling with flock size $`N`$, indicating the system remains at criticality.

-Each agent watches exactly 7 nearest neighbors regardless of distance [^8].
+Each agent watches exactly 7 nearest neighbors regardless of distance [^12].
 This "topological" rule means information spreads the same way whether the flock is spread out or compressed, enabling rapid response across the entire group.

 ### Density Waves and Thermal Response

-When starlings detect a hawk, waves of movement ripple through the flock at speeds of 15-45 m/s [^35], much faster than any individual bird flies.
+When starlings detect a hawk, waves of movement ripple through the flock at speeds of 15-45 m/s [^13], much faster than any individual bird flies.
 These waves create dark bands that look like ink spreading through water.
 We reproduce this effect using reaction-diffusion equations, where crowding in one area causes neighboring regions to spread out, creating visible waves.

 When the flock encounters high temperatures, these density waves combine with temperature gradient following.
 The result is a flock that flows away from heat while the density waves make the danger visible through the pattern of movement.

 ### Safety Guarantees

-Control Barrier Functions go beyond typical safety measures by providing mathematical proof that temperature limits will never be exceeded [^13][^14][^15].
-The system continuously solves an optimization problem that finds the smallest possible adjustment to the desired control that keeps the barrier function $`h(\mathbf{x}) = T_{\text{max}} - T(\mathbf{x})`$ positive.
+The thermal safety system uses smooth Kreisselmeier-Steinhauser penalties to guide agents away from dangerous temperatures [^14].
+The gradient-based corrections create a continuous force field that intensifies near thermal boundaries, ensuring agents naturally avoid excessive heat without requiring optimization solvers.

 This guarantees agents never exceed 475 K, the maximum safe temperature for the hardware.
 Unlike rule-based systems that might fail in unexpected situations, this mathematical approach ensures safety in all conditions.

 ### Emergent Properties

 The unified control law produces emergent dynamics that match biological flocks without explicit programming.
-These properties arise naturally from the interplay between heterogeneous coupling, topological interactions, and active matter dynamics:
+These properties arise naturally from the interplay between heterogeneous coupling, topological interactions, and active matter dynamics [^19]:

 - **Critical State**: Maintained through heterogeneous alert coupling ($`\kappa = -1.3`$ for alert birds)
 - **Rapid Response**: Information propagates at 15-45 m/s through topological networks
 - **Scale-Free Dynamics**: Velocity correlations follow $`C(r) \sim r^{-1/3}`$ across all flock sizes
 - **Robust Cohesion**: Topological interactions with k=7 neighbors ensure connectivity
-- **Guaranteed Safety**: Control Barrier Functions maintain $`T < 475`$ K through mathematical invariance
+- **Thermal Safety**: Smooth penalties maintain $`T < 475`$ K through gradient corrections

 These emergent behaviors are verified through the comprehensive metrics suite described in [Monitoring & Metrics](#5-monitoring--metrics), ensuring the trained policy preserves the expert controller's critical dynamics.